 Reason 2: Mechanical faults

-RAID system is configured in such a way to compensate if one drive fails; however, failure of multiple devices may put a burden on the overall network which may lead to NAS failure.
+RAID system is configured in such a way to compensate if one drive fails; however, the failure of multiple devices may put a burden on the overall network which may lead to NAS failure.

 Reason 3: Overheating issues